SouthGreenPlatform/GeMo/README.md

 ### Polyploidy

 Karyotype can display to 1x to nX chromosome.
-Anueploidy can be represented.
+Aneuploidy can be represented.

 ### Refinement of Ancestral/Parental contribution